noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 Integration potential future products or ecosystems: allowing future or existing products from PA or other brands to work in conjunction with the HiChord.

 #### Threats
-Competitors: 'Teenage engineering' (TA) makes similar products that are considered to be of higher quality that provide similar functionality
+Competitors: 'Teenage engineering' (TA) makes similar products that are considered to be of higher quality that provide similar functionality and more premium features.

 ## Conclusion